strongdm/accessbot/docs/ms-teams/CONFIGURE_MS_TEAMS.md

 - Request access commands via direct messages (DM): it is not possible to send messages to the admins when the bot receives a message via DM, therefore all the commands that request access are disabled via DM.
-- Admins reachability: if you want the admins to manage the access requests via DMs, you need to make sure that all the `SDM_ADMINS` belongs to all teams inside your organization, because when a user requests an access the bot searches for the admins details inside the requester's team.
+- Admins reachability: if you want the admins to manage the access requests via DMs, you need to make sure that all the `SDM_ADMINS` belong to all teams inside your organization, because when a user requests an access the bot searches for the admins details inside the requester's team.
 So, because of this limitation we strongly recommend you to enable the [SDM_ADMINS_CHANNEL](/docs/configure_accessbot/CONFIGURE_ACCESSBOT.md#Bot-configuration) feature.